 How have you used RevolutionEHR to help you with practice management decisions?

 RevolutionEHR has been instrumental in our practice management decisions and even aided in a change of our company culture.
 Reports inside RevolutionEHR unlock troves of data for your practice.
 One of the biggest challenges is then taking all of that data and organizing it into a mode that can be used for analysis and interpretation.
 That’s where you can utilize services like Glimpse, RevolutionEHR’s own Pulse, or just your own excel documents to track, graph, and visualize trends across your multiple practices.

 Now that we have all of this data that we can quickly extract and organize, we can create unique and specific goals for our entire practice and to specific job tasks.
 Doing so, we have shifted our company culture to one that’s more goal-oriented.
 Now we spend time during our monthly meetings reviewing our quarterly goals and focusing and addressing ways we can meet each goal.

 Would you recommend RevolutionEHR to other multiple-practice offices?

 Yes, definitely.
 Like I mentioned previously, I really think that if you have multiple locations, then a cloud-based EHR is a must.
-There’s so much to keep a track of and you just can’t be everywhere at once.
+There’s so much to keep track of and you just can’t be everywhere at once.
 You have to be efficient and organized to stay on top of things.
-For our office, RevolutionEHR been instrumental in that because it provides an all-in-one solution.
+For our office, RevolutionEHR has been instrumental in that because it provides an all-in-one solution.
 It is not just an EHR, but an optical management and practice management tool as well.